gsakkas/seq2parse/README.md

 laptop, with or without a dedicated GPU.
 For training the machine learning (ML) model, a modern GPU would be required, but since the training data are not publicly available we provided the pre-trained model.
-The code requires at least Python 3.7.5 and ideally Python 3.10.x, since it was tested mainly on the latest version.
+The code requires at least Python 3.7.5 and ideally Python 3.10.x, since it was tested mainly with the latest version.

 ### Getting the source